simov/purest/README.md

 Will result in request to the `https://api.twitter.com/1.1/users/show.json` endpoint using version `1.1` of the `Twitter` API.

-We can change that using the `version` option:
+You can change that using the `version` option:

 ```js
 twitter.get('users/show', {version:'1.0'}, function (err, res, body) {})